Loading...

 So Lucas has made a knitted scarf with his grandparent.

-And of course, that is craft because he's using his hands and I'm sure it was skillfully designed 'cause he had to think about pattern within that.
+It was fun learning to use knitting needles and wool, and of course that is craft because he's using his hands, and I'm sure it was skillfully designed because he had to think about pattern within that.

-Sophia loves making friendship bracelets and she had to be really patient when threading the beads.
+And she had to be really patient when threading the beads.

-And today we're gonna focus on two.
+And today we're going to focus on two.

-Ilori's series, "If Chairs Could Talk," is far more contemporary and that was created in 2015.
+Ilori's series, "If Chairs Could Talk," is far more contemporary, and that was created in 2015.

 Before that, let's have a quick check for understanding.